frkngksl/NiCOFF/README.md

 You can directly compile the source code with the following command:

-` nim c -d:release Main.nim -o NiCOFF.exe`
+`nim c -d:release -o:NiCOFF.exe Main.nim`

 In case you get the error "cannot open file", you should also install required dependencies: